 - Ingrown toenails (onychocryptosis)

-- On application of sculptured or artificial fingernails
+- On the application of sculptured or artificial fingernails

 - Treatment with oral retinoid that dries the skin (acitretin, isotretinoin)

 - Other drugs, including epidermal growth factor receptor and BRAF inhibitors (vemurafenib, dabrafenib)

 Chronic paronychia mainly occurs in people with hand dermatitis, or who have constantly cold and wet hands, such as: